Built-in Plugin

 options:

-# Remove "In Development" label, add "Pre-release" label
+# Remove the "In Progress" label and add the "Pre-release" label

 label: